-The Rompas property consists of 108 granted claims at Rompas and 13 granted claims at Rumavuoma totaling 10,580 hectares and 1,292 hectares respectively (Table 1).
-The Company has staked additional claim applications and reservations in the Rompas area for a total landholding of approximately 87,480 hectares with potential for gold.
+The Rompas-Rajapalot property consists of 108 granted claims and 2 granted exploration permits (currently under one administrative appeal by a non-governmental organization) of 1,462 hectares and 1,292 hectares respectively at Rompas/Rajapalot (Table 1).
+The Company has staked additional claim applications, exploration permit applications and reservations in the Rompas area with potential for gold.